Requests for ADA Accommodations and other Special Requests

 All students who request reasonable accommodation in housing due to a medical, psychological or disability impairment must submit full and current documentation to the DSP.
 The Office of Housing Assignments will not accept any documentation or housing requests regarding a student’s medical, psychological or disability related condition.

 If DSP determines that a student is eligible for reasonable accommodation in housing, the Office of Housing Assignments will contact the student about her or his assignment.
 The Office of Housing Assignments makes every effort to find appropriate and reasonable assignment as recommended by the EAD/DSP.

 Because housing is assigned anew for each academic year, students must renew their requests each year.

-- November 30, 2016 – Deadline for students returning to Vanderbilt for the spring of 2016 (fall 2015 study abroad participants, internship participants and students on a leave of absence) to submit requests for reasonable accommodation.
-Students residing on-campus for the fall of 2015 do not need to resubmit documentation for the spring of 2016.
+- November 30, 2016 – Deadline for students returning to Vanderbilt for the spring of 2017 (fall 2016 study abroad participants, internship participants and students on a leave of absence) to submit requests for reasonable accommodation.
+Students residing on-campus for the fall of 2016 do not need to resubmit documentation for the spring of 2017.

 NOTE: Late requests will not be considered until after the housing assignment process is complete.
 If a student requested reasonable accommodation but turns down the opportunity to live in a space that meets their approved need, the student must participate in the regular housing selection process.
 Any new requests from the student must be reviewed by DSP.